Creating A To Do List In WordPress

 - Administrators: Manage Options

-Let’s review the settings for this tab:
+Let’s now review the settings in the User Permissions tab:

 View To-Do List